graphistry/graphistry-cli/docs/ubuntu_18_04_lts_setup.md

 # Ubuntu 18.04 LTS manual configuration

+For latest test version of scripts, see your Graphistry release's folder `etc/scripts`.

+# Warning

 We do *not* recommend manually installing the environment dependencies.
 Instead, use a Graphistry-managed Cloud Marketplace instance, a prebuilt cloud image, or another partner-supplied starting point.

 However, sometimes a manual installation is necessary.
+Use this script as a reference.
+For more recent versions, check your Graphistry distribution's `etc/scripts` folder, and its links to best practices.

+# About

 The reference script below was last tested with an Azure Ubuntu 18.04 LTS  AMI on NC series.